Sponsored Project Administration - SPA

 federal and state minimum wage requirements apply.

-All GRAs, GTAs, GAs receive health insurance benefits as follows
+All GRAs, GAs receive health insurance benefits as follows:

 - Students are eligible to receive funding for 75% of the single person UVM student health insurance premium, should they elect the coverage.

-- No benefit accrues if they do not elect the UVM student insurance.
+- No benefit accrues if the student does not elect the UVM student insurance.

-- The health insurance premium is resourced through a benefit rate on their stipend (currently 7.1%).
-This benefit rate is charged to the same budget (general fund, grant or gift, etc.) that pays the stipend.
+- The health insurance premium is resourced through a benefit rate on the student’s salary (7.1% in FY15).
+This benefit rate is charged to the same funding source (general fund, grant or gift, etc.) that covers the salary.

-- For full time (.5 FTE) GAs, GRAs, GTAs – 10 credits per year per student at the in-state rate
+- For full time (0.5 FTE) GAs, GRAs – 10 credits per year per student at the in state rate

-- For half time (.5 FTE) GAs, GRAs, GTAs – 5 credits per year per student at the in-state rate
+- For half time (0.25 FTE) GAs, GRAs – 5 credits per year per student at the in state rate

 Frequently Asked Questions - FAQs